Logo Icon

 Q19.
 Rearrange the following sentences in the correct order:

-A. Harvard University explains that these clouds play a role in trapping ou longwave radiation (OLR) and emitting some of it back towards the Earth's surface, thereby hindering atmospheric cooling.
+A. Harvard University explains that these clouds play a role in trapping our longwave radiation (OLR) and emitting some of it back towards the Earth's surface, thereby hindering atmospheric cooling.

 B. Polar stratospheric clouds are unique atmospheric phenomena.

-C. This typically occurs during the winter season in high latitudes, a period k as the polar night, which receives very little to no solar radiation, leading to significant drops in temperature.
+C. This typically occurs during the winter season in high latitudes, a period known as the polar night, which receives very little to no solar radiation, leading to significant drops in temperature.

-D. They form when water vapor reaches the stratosphere and the tempera drop low enough for water vapor to condense.
+D. They form when water vapour reaches the stratosphere and the temperature drops low enough for water vapour to condense.

 • (a) BDAC